FhenixProtocol/cofhe-docs/docs/devdocs/overview.md

 ## **Introduction**

-Blockchains are great for transparency and trust, but that transparency comes at a cost—**everything is public**.
-Every transaction, smart contract interaction, and account balance is out in the open, which isn’t ideal for things like finance, healthcare, or any use case that requires confidentiality.
+Blockchains are great for transparency, security and trust, but that transparency comes at a cost—**everything is public**.
+Every transaction, smart contract interaction, and account balance is out in the open, which isn’t ideal for things like finance, healthcare, or any use case that deal with sensitive data.

 **Fully Homomorphic Encryption (FHE) fixes this.** Instead of exposing raw data on-chain, FHE allows computations to happen **directly on encrypted data**.
 The blockchain never sees the actual inputs or outputs—only encrypted values—yet the results are still valid when decrypted by an authorized recipient.